cylc/cylc-flow/documentation.md

 If you have access to cylc already, type `cylc doc` or use the GUI "Help" menu to view the User Guide.
 Otherwise, an online copy is available here:

+_Warning: the auto-generated HTML version of the user guide is quite ugly and has some formatting issues; we plan to reformulate the Cylc documentation using Sphinx in due course, which will fix this problem._

 * [Cylc User Guide - PDF ~3.5MB](doc/cylc-user-guide.pdf)
 * [Cylc User Guide - HTML single page](html/single/cug-html.html)
 * [Cylc User Guide - HTML multi page](html/multi/cug-html.html)